 Mariposa Grove on the southern edge of the park

-is larger and more accessible (and thus more crowded).
+is larger and more accessible (and thus more crowded, but access there

 |